-ESG data is subject to a range of risks including inter alia data availability on issuers particularly in regard to small, mid cap and emerging market companies), lack of standardised taxonomy for the classification of ESG activities, excessive reliance on external ESG data providers, unaligned ESG conclusions provided by different providers on a single company, albeit the initial analysis is carried out with reference to ESG ratings and scores provided by external providers (DNB AM uses ratings provided by MSCI ESG and norms based screenings from Sustainalytics, ISS and Bloomberg, same are paid in accordance with market practice), the responsible investment team does not take ESG ratings, and more generally speaking ESG data from third party providers mechanistically into consideration, but further analyses assumptions and criteria adopted in this perspective, supplementing ratings provided by external providers with the analysis of industry reports, sell-side research, media and non-governmental organisations (NGO) reports as well as questionnaires as the case may be.
+ESG data is subject to a range of risks including inter alia data availability on issuers particularly in regard to small, mid cap and emerging market companies), lack of standardised taxonomy for the classification of ESG activities, excessive reliance on external ESG data providers, unaligned ESG conclusions provided by different providers on a single company, albeit the initial analysis is carried out with reference to ESG ratings and scores provided by external providers (DNB AM uses ratings provided by MSCI ESG and norms based screenings from Sustainalytics, ISS and Bloomberg, same are paid in accordance with market practice), the responsible investment team does not take ESG ratings, and more generally speaking ESG data from third party providers mechanistically into consideration, but further analyses assumptions and criteria adopted in this perspective, supplementing ratings provided by external providers with the conclusions of its thorough analysis.
+In this perspective, this assessment is also corroborated with the analysis of industry reports, sell-side research, media and non-governmental organisations (NGO) reports as well as questionnaires as the case may be.